Get insider access

 Avg.
 FPS On Lowest

 Shadow of the Tomb Raider runs very smoothly at 1080p with high settings.
 The average frame rate is great, and there's almost no stutter.
 You can also run this game at the laptop's native QHD+ resolution without any issues.
 At 1440p in the Performance mode, the average frame rate is 70 fps at high settings and 75 fps at low settings.
 The Turbo mode increases the frame rate to 81 fps at high settings and 138 fps at low settings.
-The AMD Radeon RX 6800S will provide slightly better frame rates, around 10 to 15 fps more at the laptop's native resolution.
-The large frametime spikes are scene changes and aren't representative of the laptop's performance.
+The AMD Radeon RX 6800S will provide slightly better frame rates, around 10 fps to 15 fps more at 1440p.
+The large frame time spikes are scene changes and aren't representative of the laptop's performance.

 Performance